sillsdev/TheCombine/README.md

 ### Import Semantic Domains

-Imports Semantic Domains from the XML files in `./deploy/scripts/semantic_domains/xml`.
+To import Semantic Domains from the XML files in `./deploy/scripts/semantic_domains/xml`.
 Run from within a Python virtual environment.

 1. Generate the files for import into the Mongo database: